Mona Quick Guide

 Only one Phantom created by Mirror Reflection of Doom can exist at any time.

-Mona’s Tap Skill summons a Phantom that snapshots Mona’s current stats, lasts for 5 seconds, taunts nearby enemies, and deals periodic Hydro DMG with standard ICD.
-The initial cast does not apply Hydro to the enemy and is followed by four ticks of damage (once per second) before a final explosion.
-In total, Mona applies two instances of Hydro with her Skill.
+Mona’s Tap Skill summons a Phantom that snapshots Mona’s current stats, lasts for 5 seconds, taunts nearby enemies, and deals periodic Hydro damage with standard ICD.
+The initial cast does not apply Hydro to the enemy and is followed by 4 ticks of damage (once per second) before a final explosion.
+In total, Mona applies 2 instances of Hydro with her Skill.

 Mona’s Hold Skill replaces her current location with a Phantom as she teleports backwards.
 The teleport has i-frames that can be useful for dodging enemy attacks.

-It is important to note that Mona’s Skill only generates Energy particles if the final explosion hits an enemy, making her Energy generation inconsistent.
+It is important to note that Mona’s Skill only generates Elemental Particles if the final explosion hits an enemy, making her Energy generation inconsistent.
 There is a known bug where Mona’s Skill will sometimes generate Energy particles on cast, but this is unreliable and should not be taken into account when playing her (see the KQM TCL for more).

 Elemental Burst